JaylynneCM/JaylynneCM/README.md

 ## About Me
 - 🎓 Currently taking Introduction to Data Science
-- 🌱 Learning Python, pandas, and data visualization
+- 📊 Learning Python, pandas, and data visualization
-- 📫 How to reach me: jaylynnemonterroso@gmail.com

-## Interests
-- Sewing
-- Traveling
+- 🌱 Enthusiast in Artificial Intelligence.
+- 🧵 Creative Entrepreneur: I design and sell upcycled clothing.
+I use **consumer insights and platform analytics** to optimize pricing and sales trends.

+- Sewing: Sustainable, circular fashion.
+- Traveling: Exploring the world one flight at a time.

+##🛠 Tech
+💻   Python | JavaScript
+🔧   Google Collab